AnthonyMc0525/quick-study/README.md

 ## What is this repo?

 This repo is going to be one used for me to plan and track a learning experiment.
-I will be trying to learn [some amount of] programming languages in a quick amount of time.
+I will be trying to learn 6 programming languages in a quick amount of time.

 Each language will be a sprint of about 2 weeks.
 The first week will be strictly